mggg/GerryChain/README.rst

 GerryChain is a Python library for building ensembles of districting plans using `Markov chain Monte Carlo`_.
 It is developed and maintained by the `Metric Geometry and Gerrymandering Group`_ and our network of volunteers.
-It is licensed under the `3-Clause BSD License`_.
+It is distributed under the `3-Clause BSD License`_.

 The basic workflow is to start with the geometry of an initial plan and generate a large